walletd/walletd/mnemonics/hd_key/README.md

-# walletd hd_key
+# WalletD HD Key

-`hd_key` is a Rust implementation of the BIP-32 standard's hierarchical deterministic (HD) key generation.
+`walletd_hd_key` is a Rust library implementation of the BIP-32 standard's hierarchical deterministic (HD) key generation.

 More information about this crate can be found in the [crate documentation][docs].